mjt91/mjt91.github.io/_posts/2021-03-07-how-i-got-a-discount-by-changing-one-variable.md

+---
-# How I got a 20% discount for changing one variable
+title: "How I got a 20% discount for changing one variable"
+categories:
+  - blog
+tags:
+  - lifehack
+  - html
+---

 To begin with: _I hate shopping online with my phone._
 And for various reasons: No adblock, FOV way too small, it is slower, too less information, no possiblity to compare.